 Amounts in the above table classified as Perquisites include travel incentives, group life insurance, automobile compensation, purchased automobile, spousal travel, relocation and tuition reimbursement.
-Amounts in the above table classified as Other include amounts contributed by the Association on behalf of the senior officer to a defined contribution plan unless the plan is made available to all employees on the same basis.
+Amounts in the above table classified as Other include amounts contributed by the

+Association on behalf of the senior officer to a defined contribution plan unless the plan is made available to all employees on the same basis.

 In addition to a base salary, senior officers earn additional compensation under a profit sharing plan.
 The Association profit sharing plan is designed to motivate employees to maximize the return to Association stockholders.
 The profit sharing plan has positive and negative adjustments for loan volume growth, earnings, efficiencies, and credit quality factors.
-All Association employees, with the exception of the Chief Executive Officer, are covered by the plan.
-The Chief Executive Officer's bonus is at the discretion of the Board of Directors.
+All Association employees are covered by the plan.
 Bonuses shown in previous years are shown in the year earned which may be different than the year of payment.